 The Cedar Rapids Linn County Solid Waste Agency was created in 1994 via a 28E agreement between the City of Cedar Rapids and Linn County with a charge to provide Linn County with integrated solid waste management options.
 The Agency's original charge will end on June 30, 2044.
 This is the last day garbage can be accepted at 1954 County Home Road, Marion, where the landfill and Resource Recovery building are located.

 Just because the landfill will close does not mean garbage will stop.
 The Solid Waste Agency takes in more than 600 tons of garbage daily.
 Linn County's waste will still need to be handled.
-In fact, the landfill on County Home Road is projected to be full in 2038 due to factors including increased debris after disasters such as the 2020 derecho.
-To best serve the future of our region, the Solid Waste Agency is evaluating integrated solid waste management solutions.
-These solutions will be analyzed on several criteria, including timeline to plan, permit, construct and startup; associated infrastructure costs; proven commercial operation success; convenience and accessibility for citizens, customers, businesses and waste haulers; and ability to process projected waste stream volumes.
+In fact, the landfill on County Home Road is projected to be full before 2044 due to factors including increased debris after disasters such as the 2020 derecho.
+The Solid Waste Agency is currently undertaking the Forward 2044 study.
+This effort, led by the agency’s board of directors, will ultimately decide the future of solid waste management in our community.

 Considering the Options

-This planning process is an opportunity to set our community up for a successful, sustainable, and safe future for our solid waste management needs.
-The Agency is considering several possibilities for beyond 2044.
+This planning process is an opportunity for our community to establish a successful, sustainable, and safe future for our solid waste management needs.
+The Agency originally considered eight scenarios for beyond 2044.
 Those have been narrowed down through the selection process, using factors such as proven work history, cost, and environmental sustainability.

 Expanded Waste Diversion

 Waste diversion continues to be the top priority, reducing at the source.
 Diversion programs aim to reduce the amount of solid waste going into a landfill or disposal site.
-Currently, our community has diversion programs, such as the recycling program, which diverts many types of recyclable materials from the landfill.
-This approach would expand the amount and types of diverted materials beyond the many services and programs already offered at the Solid Waste Agency.
-Targeting specific waste streams that generate the most tonnage.
+Currently, our community has diversion programs, such as recycling, household hazardous waste, composting, and more.
+This type of approach would expand the amount and types of diverted materials beyond the many services and programs already offered at the Solid Waste Agency.
 Waste diversion requires items to be separated from the collection point, which means consumers play an important role in these programs.

 These programs convert some solid waste into energy through various methods.
 Burning waste, also called combustion, converts water into steam which turns a turbine to generate electricity.
 There are many other forms of waste to energy programs, including the use of bacteria to break down organic matter (anaerobic digestion), aerobic composting and mechanical biological treatment.

 In the Midwest, landfilling is largely found to be an economically favorable waste management practice.
 At some level, landfilling will continue to play a role in the holistic waste management process.
 Alternative technologies can drastically reduce the amount of waste materials needed to be landfilled.
 However, residues and by-products of alternative waste technologies must still be managed.
 Landfilling can be accomplished via local or regional means.
 The Board has decided not to site a new landfill within Linn County.
 A new landfill could be sited with public or private partners to serve many communities, but it would be located elsewhere.
 This process follows various federal, state, and local procedures and policies.
 Many different factors are considered when determining where to site a new landfill, including cost, location and environmental impact.